DeeJay-Student/DeeJay-Student/README.md

 ## Hi there 👋
+Welcome to my Github Profile
+I am a budding Data Scientist and Software Developer
 <!--
 **DeeJay-Student/DeeJay-Student** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.